psharma117/PHY480-Computational-Physics/final/README.md

 If you want to run any of my code and don't already have Julia installed, it can be found [here](https://julialang.org/downloads/).
 I'm using the latest stable version by default.

 Julia has a package manager that's accessed within its prompt, which is started by just typing `julia` in the terminal just like with `python` and `gnuplot`.
-For this project, the only external package I used was `Plots` with the `gr` backend.
+For this project, I used the `Plots` package with the `gr` backend.
+I also needed to install the `IJulia` package to allow Jupyter to run with a Julia kernel.
 To install `Plots.jl`, see the following example prompt (of course in my case it just reports no changes made as they're already installed):

 ```julia
                _